hoelzro/lua-linenoise/README.md

 # Compilation

-When building this module using make, you need to specify the linenoise library to use:
+When building this module using make, you may use the linenoise source included in the repository, or you may set the Makefile variable `LIBLINENOISE` to override
+it:

 ```sh
 make LIBLINENOISE=-llinenoise
 # OR: